briansan/node/master/usage/assigning-ip-addresses-topology.md

 4. Verify that the IP pool node selectors are being respected.

-   We will create an nginx deploy with 5 replicas to get a workload running on each node.
+   We will create an nginx deploy with five replicas to get a workload running on each node.

    ```
    kubectl create deployment nginx --image nginx